Strivin0311/ads-learning/testing/scenario_generation/SCSG/data_driven/direct_sampling.md

 # Direct Sampling Methods for SCSG
-*Here's some resources about Direct Sampling Methods for SCSG*
+*Here're some resources about Direct Sampling Methods for SCSG*

 Intros: